 The Lamplight, Market St, Clifden, Galway

 Exceptional for small plates, craft beer, and top tier cocktails, The Universal in Galway’s Westend is my go-to wine bar in the city.
-Their selection of organic and natural wines is vast and ever changing, and it’s the first place I had the pleasure of trying orange wine for the first time, so it holds a special place in my heart.
+Their selection of organic and natural wines is vast and ever-changing, and it’s where I had the pleasure of trying orange wine for the first time, so it holds a special place in my heart.
 You can perch up on a high stool at the bar or, if you’re lucky, nab a seat outside in the glimmer of evening sunshine.
-The music and low lighting create an unmatched ambiance.
+The music and low lighting create an unmatched ambience.

 Holly O’Neill, Digital Editor